La Luz, NM 32.971658° -105.917189° 5,856' MSL 1,100' AGL

 View from the NW launch.
 This launch is flat slightly shadowed by the cliff face, inflating the wing is a challenge and requires either a cobra technique or two assistants to hold the leading edge of the wing high above the ground.

-The primary LZ is an enormous field about an 8:1 glide off to the west.
+The primary LZ is an enormous field off to the west.
 A sled run is typically 5 minutes in duration, but soaring flights do occur.
 Directions to the LZ: From Hwy 70/54 go on Hwy 82 east towards Cloudcroft.
 Take a left at the blinking lights that mark Florida Avenue, and go north about a mile or so to Valley View Drive, about 100 yards before you reach the trees of the village.
 Go right about ¼ mile to where you can look over the barbed wire into the huge open field.
 Don’t drive into the field, though – it’s private property.
 Hazards: There is a power line running from northeast to southwest across the east edge of the field.

 La Luz launch and access roads are either USFS or BLM with no restrictions.
 We are uncertain of the ownership of the LZ but it is used by ATV's and motorcycles and we have never been challenged by the landowner.